Photography Tax Tips

 Hand held light/flash meter

-Once you have this reading you can then take other readings.
-If you have two lights hitting the subject as in this photo below I wanted to control the contrast in the photo and using a flash meter was very helpful.
+Once you have this reading, you can take other readings.
+If you have two lights hitting the subject, as in the photo below, I wanted to control the contrast in the photo, and using a flash meter was very helpful.

-This is Masha, one of the School of Photography 1 students I was teaching in Hawaii a couple weeks ago.
-She was my model as I taught the class how to ratio lights.
+This is Masha, one of the School of Photography 1 students I taught in Hawaii a couple of weeks ago.
+She was my model as I taught the class how to use ratio lights.

-In a very classic lighting setup like this the main light is 45º to the axis of the camera and subject.
-The second light is one the same axis as the camera, which is perpendicular to the background.
+In a very classic lighting setup like this, the main light is 45º to the axis of the camera and subject.
+The sun and light are on the same axis as the camera, perpendicular to the background.

-Once this was set I turned both the lights on and took another reading and the combined ƒ-stop was ƒ/9.
+Once this was set, I turned the lights on and took another reading, and the combined ƒ-stop was ƒ/f/9.

-Taking reading of the background for the top photo of the soldier
+Taking a reading of the background for the top photo of the soldier

-When I made the photo of the soldier I knew I wanted the background which was white to be two stops brighter than the subject.
-The subject was ƒ/16 and therefore background is ƒ/32.
+When I made the photo of the soldier, I knew I wanted the background, which was white, to be two stops brighter than the subject.
+The subject was ƒ/16; therefore, the background is ƒ/32.

-Some people prefer to getting a reflective reading off the background, but either way the reading needs to be two stops greater than the subject.
+Some people prefer to read a reflective passage from the background, but either way, the reading needs to be two stops greater than the subject.

-Many photographer will measure the background with the lights on it at full power and then set the main light on the subject by under exposing by 2 ƒ-stops.
+Many photographers will measure the background with the lights at full power and then set the main light on the subject by underexposing by 2 ƒ-f-stops.

-For the portrait of Masha, I had a black background and put a blue gel over the flash and metered the background to be 2 ƒ-stops under exposed as compared to the subject.
-In the photo of Masha the background was just a tad brighter than ƒ/4, which was 2 ƒ-stops darker than the ƒ/9 of the two lights combined hitting her face.
+For the portrait of Masha, I used a black background, put a blue gel over the flash, and metered the background to be 2 ƒ f-stops underexposed compared to the subject.
+In the photo of Masha, the background was just a tad brighter than ƒ/4, which was 2 ƒ-f-stops darker than the ƒ/9 of the two lights combined hitting her face.

-You can do all this using your histogram, but lets just say the explanation of how to do it is a lot more complex than this for using the flash meter.
+You can do all this using your histogram, but the explanation of how to do it is much more complex than when using the flash meter.

 Lighting Setup: Table-top Product Photography

-White or even clear objects on a white background is very difficult to do and can become quite frustrating for even the experienced photographer.
+White or transparent objects on a white background can be very challenging to photograph and can become quite frustrating for even the most experienced photographers.

-This is a basic setup for a catalog photo shoot where the object needs to be stand out.
+This is a basic setup for a catalog photo shoot where the object needs to be the focal point.

-I have couple of examples here.
-Next you will have the lighting diagram of the setup and finally there is a list of what I used.
+I have a couple of examples here.
+You have the lighting diagram of the setup, and finally, there is a list of what I used.

 Nikon D4, 28-300mm, ISO 100, 1/160, ƒ/20